jzombie/rust-line-ending/README.md

 1. Counts occurrences of each line ending type (`LF`, `CRLF`, `CR`).
 2. Selects the most frequent one as the detected line ending.
-3. Defaults to `LF` if all are equally present or if the input is empty.
+3. Defaults to `CRLF` if all are equally present or if the input is empty.

 #### Edge Cases & Examples